utilrr/social-network-api/README.md

 Express.s, MongoDB, Mongoose ODM, JavaScript

 ## Challenges Faced
-Time management, getting behind and trying to make up lost ground quickly, has been my biggest challenge in the Therefore this task is incomplete.
+Time management, getting behind and trying to make up lost ground quickly, has been my biggest challenge in the boot camp.
+Therefore this task is incomplete.
 Also, trouble shooting my routes.
 It seems they don't work exactly as I planned.

 ## Deployed Website link